kristianmandrup/mxgraph-toolkit/documentation/mxgraph-toolkit/editor/toolbar/ToolbarItems.md

 ### add item map

-Adds a map of toolbar items to the toolbar
+Add items using a map where each entry is a toolbar item definition object

 ```ts
 const itemMap = {